Click on the links below to jump to a specific term. Otherwise, scroll down to read them all.

 Emergency contraception that prevents pregnancy before it occurs; it does not cause an abortion.
 Plan B can reduce the risk of pregnancy by 89% if taken with 72 hours, but is effective up to 120 hours.
 Plan B is FDA approved, and there are less side-effects than in the past.
 For students, it is available on a walk-in, confidential basis at Campus Health Services.
 It is also available through Planned Parenthood.

 A “No Contact Order” can prevent a student or groups of students from having any type of communication with another student.
 It is issued by the Dean of Students at UNC-CH.
-Failure to abide by the terms of a No Contact Order will result in referral to the Honor Court and possible suspension from the University.
-No Contact Orders can be particularly useful in situations involving stalking, abusive relationships, or sexual assault, as they can help the survivor feel safer and provide distance from the person or people who have hurt them.
-For more information on obtaining a No Contact Order through UNC-Chapel Hill, please contact the Office of the Dean of Students.
+Failure to abide by the terms of a No Contact Order will result in referral to disciplinary proceedings and possible suspension from the University.
+No Contact Orders can be useful in situations involving stalking, abusive relationships, or sexual assault, as they can help the survivor feel safer and provide distance from the person or people who have hurt them.
+For more information on obtaining a No Contact Order through UNC-Chapel Hill, please contact the Office of the Dean of Students or the Deputy Title IX Coordinator.

 Survivors of sexual violence can suffer a significant degree of physical and emotional trauma during, immediately after, and over a considerable time period after the rape.
 They can experience nightmares, fear of being alone, fear of physical contact and sex, and possibly eating, sleeping, and menstrual pattern disruption, much like veterans experience Post Traumatic Stress Syndrome (PTSD) after returning from a warzone.
 To heal, survivors should not blame themselves.
 They should seek support from family, friends, counselors, and/or support groups.

 A restraining order or protective order is a legal order issued by a state court which requires one person to stop harming another, for a variety of reasons.
 In North Carolina, there are domestic violence protective orders (DVPO) and also Civil No-Contact orders.
 These types of restraining orders in North Carolina depend on your relationship with the person from who you want separation.
 Some of these variables include if you’ve lived together or if you’re married, or if you’ve had an intimate relationship.
 Police officers can help you fill out the restraining order and take it to a court.
 If you are LGBTQ-identified and would like assistance, please contact UNC’s LGBTQ Center at 919.843.5376.
-Any student may also receive assistance in obtaining a restraining order from the Dean of Students Office by contacting 966-4042.
+Any student may also receive assistance in obtaining a restraining order from the Dean of Students Office by contacting 966-4042 or the Deputy Title IX Coordinator at 919-843-3878.
+The Orange County Rape Crisis Center and Compass Center for Women and Families can help survivors with these orders as well.

 If you no longer feel safe in your living situation, you have the option of moving into a (different, if applicable and available) residence hall on campus on a temporary basis.
 Housing and Residential Education has a “Safe Room” that you can stay in for a couple of nights.
 These rooms are private and confidential.
-Contact the Office of the Dean of Students at 966-4042 (business hours).
-After hours, please contact University Police at 962-8100.
+Contact the Office of the Dean of Students at 966-4042 or Deputy Title IX Coordinator (business hours).
+After hours, please contact University Police at 962-8100 and ask to speak to the Dean of Students staff on-call.

 (see: Victim) A term used for someone who has experienced the crime and trauma of interpersonal violence.
 Often used instead of “victim,” particularly when someone is healing or empowered after the violence.
 Most people do not like to think of themselves as victims in any way, and it can be empowering for a survivor to refer to themselves as a “survivor” instead.